wanman/mailcow/README.md

 For more information about dsync (like the difference between backups and mirrors) visit http://wiki2.dovecot.org/Tools/Dsync

+If you want to see a statistic of FuGlus activity, just run `fuglu_control stats`

 ## SSL certificate

 The SSL certificate is located at `/etc/ssl/mail/mail.{key,crt}`.